llamanodes/web3-proxy/README.md

   --help            display usage information
 ```

-Start the server with the defaults (listen on `http://localhost:8544` and use `./config/example.toml` which proxies to a bunch of public nodes:
+Start the server with the defaults (listen on `http://localhost:8544` and use `./config/development.toml` which uses the database and cache running under docker and proxies to a bunch of public nodes:

 ```
-cargo run --release -- --config ./config/example.toml
+cargo run --release
 ```

 ## Common commands